Looking to upgrade your standard lunch?

 Our Elevated Lettuce Wraps are a knockout.
 Give them a try today!

 TOTAL TIME: 30 minutes

-1 tbsp (15mL) avocado or organic olive oil
+1 tbsp (15mL) avocado oil or fresh pressed extra virgin olive oil

 1/4 cup (60mL) yellow cooking onion, diced

 2 tbsp (30mL) lemongrass stalk, finely sliced

 2 cloves garlic, finely minced